Traveling to Portland

 Typical attire at Portland State University is informal, and students on campus often wear short pants, t-shirts, and sandals during the summer.
 We expect that most of your wardrobe will consist of light-weight casual clothing, and ask especially that you pack at least one pair of comfortable walking shoes (e.g. tennis shoes or sneakers).
 If you feel that you would be more comfortable in non-western clothing, please feel free to dress as you do in your home country.

-You should also bring at least one formal outfit to wear to the more official events throughout the program.
+You should also bring at least one semi-formal or professional outfit to wear to the more official events throughout the program.
 For women, this means a suit/skirt/dress, and men are expected to wear neckties.

 In addition to the above, we encourage you to pack the following items: